chax-at/totp/README.md

     * `notp` contains code that has been deprecated in node, e.g. `new Buffer(...)`.
 This is not a security issue - but will show a deprecation warning for everyone using their package.
 There is a [PR](https://github.com/guyht/notp/pull/59) from 2021 which has not been merged yet.
   * This package doesn't have a changelog (or at least I couldn't find it)
 * No other package uses constant-time comparisons for checking the code.
 I don't think that timing attacks are very likely, but using a constant-time comparison function is super easy and prevents these attacks.

-### Why does @chax-at/totp have no customization options?
-In short: because I want to keep it simple.
-Currently, this package has 1 dependency and ~100 lines of code (with explanation and links to the RFCs) that you can read and understand.
-That's pretty cool for something as security-critical as TOTP.

-I have never encountered a use-case for more options - does anyone actually use e.g. 8 digit-codes, or sha256, any time step other than 30s, ...?
-And does each authenticator app support these use-cases?
-If so, and you would really want me to add support for this use-case, then please explain your use-case by creating a GitHub issue.